 Your asthma may be worse

 Viruses like the cold or flu are more common during winter, and they can aggravate asthma.
 The cold and dry air outdoors acts as an irritant and can worsen asthma.
 In your house, “dust mites and other indoor allergens such as mold and animal dander are a big asthma trigger,” says Purvi Parikh, MD, an allergist/immunologist with Allergy & Asthma Network.
-Here’s how to keep cool weather asthmas attacks at bay.
+Here’s what to do about winter allergies.

 - Aaron Mannella, DMD, a dentist with Pediatric Dental Associates of Randolph

 - Dennis Gage, MD, FACP, an endocrinologist with Park Avenue Endocrinology & Nutrition

 - Robert Segal, MD, founder of Manhattan Cardiology and LabFinder.com